observIQ/embeddable-react-final/blog/blog..md

 ./embeddable-react
 ```

-We should see our server spin up as expected.

-Now navigate to our _backend_ servers host [localhost:4000](http:/localhost:4000) and voila!
+We should see our server spin up.
+Now navigate to our _backend_ server host [localhost:4000](http:/localhost:4000) and voila!

 ![](images/backend-serve.png)

 We have React app running with **no express server** and **no node dependencies**.
+You can hand this off as an RPM or DEB package or even make available to Homebrew.

 ## The Refresh Problem

-Ok very cool, we got a single page being hosted but lets say we want _another_ page.
-Customers these days demand websites with multiple pages and we have to give it to them.
-So lets add an About page and utilize `react-router` to navigate to it.
+Ok very cool, we got a single page being hosted.
+But lets say we want _another_ page.
+Customers these days demand websites with multiple pages and we have to be agile and support this ridiculous request.
+So lets add an About page and utilize React Router to navigate to it.

 So in `ui/`